TAbdiukov/CryptoChecker_Research/README.md

 This is to later keep the CC tool running.
 The generated file is best to contain nulls (NULL-bytes), so CC doesn't detect.

-It's set to genertate a 600 MB file which appears to work well.
+It's set to generate a 600 MB file which appears to work well.
 It makes the program last for about 5-10 minutes, and that's despite the claims of high optimisation of CC

 Use `step1_generate_busyfile.py` (The generated file itself is NOT included, as it is easy to regenerate it)

-* *Tip*: Best to generate on the modern host system to avoid old Python compat glitches, and then send over the file to whereever necessary
+* *Tip*: Best to generate on the modern host system to avoid old Python compatibility issues, and then send over the file to wherever necessary

 ### Step 2 - initialise a virtualised Windows instance

 Any pre-2010 Windows 32-bit should do fine.
-However, it's been discovered that on Windows NT onwards, the tol allocates too much memory for temporary use - which it doesn't appear to do on Windows 98SE.
+However, it's been discovered that on Windows NT onwards, the tool allocates too much memory for temporary use - which it doesn't appear to do on Windows 98SE.

-Additionally, newer OSs utilise HyperThreading and multicore optimisations which appear to mess up the binary
+Additionally, newer OSs utilise HyperThreading and multicore optimisations which appear to mess up the binary.

-It's recommended that you initialise a virtualised Windows 98SE and install it
+It's recommended that you initialise a virtualised Windows 98SE and install it.

 ### Step 3 - Drop in software

-Once the VM is ready to go, drop in
+Once the VM is ready to go, drop in,

 * The dummy file generated in step 1
 	*Notice*: Older FAT32 supports up to 4GB, but for some reason takes a REALLY long time to drop in big files (the lack of optimisation?)